 Welcome back for another Tool Tutorial Friday.
 Today I have two lessons for you.
 The first will cover the basics of using a Jig Saw.
 THEN….I’ll show you a professional trick for cutting a hole inside a piece of wood without sawing from the edge!
-And at the end of this post, you may link up your Trick or Tip!

 Let’s get this party started…well, this tutorial at least.